Woodleaf Trip Leader Info

 Arrival: Please schedule your arrival at Woodleaf between3-5 p.m.
 STRONG EMPHASIS ON 3:00PM!

 Departure: Schedule your departure from Woodleaf after 12:30 p.m. on the last day of camp (after Say-So club).
-Buses should arrive between 11:30a-12:30p
+Buses should arrive between 11:30a-12:30p.
+Please let buses know that we have limited space for them to wait, so they should not arrive prior to 11:30am!

 Details specific to Woodleaf: (driving directions can be downloaded here)